Flowminder/FlowKit/autoflow/README.md

 #### Defining notebook tasks

-Jupyter notebooks in `$FLOWTRIGGER_INPUTS_DIR` can be executed as tasks within a workflow.
+Jupyter notebooks in `$AUTOFLOW_INPUTS_DIR` can be executed as tasks within a workflow.
 The value of the `notebooks` parameter within a workflow specification in `workflows.yml` should be a mapping from notebook task labels (which notebook tasks can use to refer to each other) to notebook task specifications.
 Each notebook task specification has the following keys:
 - `filename`: Filename of the jupyter notebook to be executed.
-This should refer to a file in `$FLOWTRIGGER_INPUTS_DIR`.
+This should refer to a file in `$AUTOFLOW_INPUTS_DIR`.
 - `parameters`: A mapping that defines parameters for this notebook.
 Keys are the names of these parameters inside the notebook, and each value refers to one of:
     - The name of one of the parameters of this workflow.
     - The label of another notebook task in this workflow (i.e. the key corresponding to a notebook task specification).
 Dependencies between notebook tasks can be defined in this way, and these dependencies will be respected by the order in which notebooks are executed.
 The value of this parameter within the notebook will be the filename of the other notebook after execution.
     - The name of an 'internal' workflow parameter (i.e. a parameter that is neither a notebook label, nor one of the defined workflow parameters).
 For a `scheduled_notebooks` workflow, the only internal parameter is `flowapi_url`, whose value is the FlowAPI URL set within the container.
 For a `date_triggered_notebooks` workflow there are two other 'internal' parameters:
         - `reference_date`: The date of available CDR data for which the workflow is running (as an iso-format date string).
         - `date_ranges`: A list of pairs of iso-format date strings, describing the date ranges defined by the `date_stencil` workflow parameter (see the section on [date stencils](#date-stencils) below) for `reference_date`.
 - `output` (optional): Set `output: true` to convert this notebook to PDF after execution.
 Omit the `output` key or set `output: false` to skip converting this notebook to PDF.
-Optionally, a custom template can be used when converting the notebook to asciidoc by setting `output: {template: custom_asciidoc_template.tpl}` (where `custom_asciidoc_template.tpl` should be a file in `$FLOWTRIGGER_INPUTS_DIR`).
+Optionally, a custom template can be used when converting the notebook to asciidoc by setting `output: {template: custom_asciidoc_template.tpl}` (where `custom_asciidoc_template.tpl` should be a file in `$AUTOFLOW_INPUTS_DIR`).

 #### Date stencils